 - Pupils who are on the list of children subject to child protection plans and need to attend an alternative school to avoid the abuser

-- Children of parents/carers fleeing domestic violence (subject to verification by a senior social worker or current City Council procedures for housing reallocation in cases of recognised domestic violence).
+- Children of parents/carers fleeing domestic violence (Subject to verification by a senior social worker or current Leicester City Council procedures for housing reallocation in cases of recognised domestic violence)

-- Pupils who live nearest the school (measured in a straight line).
+- Pupils who live in the catchment area of the school

 All 3 and 4-year-olds in England already get 15 hours a week, or 570 hours a year of free early education.
 If their parents are living and working in England, 3 and 4-year-olds may be entitled to 30 hours free childcare.
 An extra 570 hours of free childcare a year, so 1140 hours in total.
 30 hours free childcare will be available from September 2017.
 The eligibility criteria are the same as the ones for Tax-Free Childcare, except you can continue to get these types of support at the same time as 30 hours free childcare: